 The NF flag is the noise flag.
 When this read only flag is "0", it indicates no noise condition.
 When the flag is "1", it indicates that the UART has detected noise on the receiver input.
 The NF flag is set during the same cycle as the RXIF flag but will not be set in the case of as overrun.
 The NF flag can be cleared to zero by a software sequence which will involve a read to the status register USR followed by an access to the TXR RXR data register.

-Bit 5 FERR: Framing error flag
+Bit 5 FERR .
+Framing error flag DIL 3 LUUU Frammig enor nag

 0: No framing error is detected

 1: Framing error is detected